jonathandgrubb/ios-notes/README.md

 #### NSUserDefaults (PickYourPitch app example)
 * can store stuff in a plist
-* following datatypes: Data, String, Number, Data, Array, Dictionary
+* following datatypes: Data, String, Number, Array, Dictionary
 * can only store < 1MB
-* there is a db that store:
+* there is a db that stores:
   * system-wide defaults
   * language defaults
   * app-specific defaults